-Sharon and Gill's wedding was in February, so it was one of just a handful of ceremonies that were allowed to go ahead this year.
-This is a small part of the story that I told, just before they made their wedding vows in the presence of their friends and family.
-Suffice to say there were tears and laughter... and tears from laughter!
+Sharon and Gill's wedding was in February, so it was one of just a handful of ceremonies that were allowed to go ahead in 2020.
+This is a small part of the story that I told, just before they made their wedding vows.
+Suffice to say, there were tears and laughter… and tears from laughter!

 There are few more films on my YouTube channel (looking at the videos, it's pretty obvious when I needed the hairdresser's to be open again!).
 Hopefully, weddings will get back on track sooner rather than later and I will be able to tell the stories more fully, and in person (instead of briefly, in my office).
 In the meantime, I am enjoying hearing from my existing and new couples, crafting, baking (and eating cakes) and getting on with my book.

 Just in case you are interested, here is my first published piece of flash fiction (spoiler alert, it might contain a proposal)